-From the elite and imperious Hogwarts, to the brutal hot-house boarding school in If…, popular culture has done a great deal to help people form a peculiar and distinctly coloured idea of what an independent school is like.
-Elite, exclusive, unwelcoming… the image of independent schools as crusty old insular institutions endures to this day.
+From the elite and imperious Hogwarts, to frivolous frolics of St Trinian’s, popular culture has done a great deal to help people form a peculiar and distinctly coloured idea of what an independent school is like.
+Elite, exclusive, unwelcoming… with some the image of independent schools as crusty old insular institutions endures to this day.

 But is it in any way fair?

-According to the Scottish Council of Independent Schools, independent schools are far more accessible and inclusive than many might think.
+According to the Scottish Council of Independent Schools, behind Scottish Council of Independent Schools) independent schools are far more accessible and inclusive than many might think.

-Here, we dispel the myths surrounding the popular image of independent schools.
+Here, we dispel the myths surrounding the image of independent schools.

 Myth: They’re for rich families

-Reality: Children from all kinds of backgrounds attend independent school, and schools are sensitive to the sacrifices many parents make in order to afford their child’s school fees.
+Reality: Children from all kinds of backgrounds attend an independent schools, and schools are sensitive to the sacrifices many parents make in order to afford their child’s school fees.

-In Scotland, a quarter of the children attending independent schools receive financial assistance with three per cent having all of their fees paid by one school.
+In Scotland, a quarter of the children attending independent schools receive financial assistance with three per cent having all of their fees met by the school.
 Bursaries are available to assist families with lower incomes, while scholarships are awarded to children who have demonstrated outstanding academic, sporting or artistic potential, or general excellence.

 Myth: They don’t encourage children to be part of community

-Reality: Many Scottish independent schools have working relationships with charities, which pupils are enlisted to work with and fundraise for.
+Reality: Many Scottish independent schools have working relationships with voluntary organisations, which pupils volunteer, raise awareness and fundraise for.

 Some have educational projects in far-flung countries like Africa and beyond, again working to encourage children to contribute to the world around them.